Jodie Sweetin: Career

-Dancing with the Stars

-On March 2, 2016, Sweetin was announced as one of the celebrities to compete on Dancing with the Stars for season 22.
-Her professional dance partner was Keo Motsepe.
-Sweetin and Motsepe were eliminated on week eight of competition and finished in sixth place.
+In 2023, Sweetin appeared in a television commercial for Sizzler, 36 years after her first commercial for the restaurant chain.

 Personal life

-As a child, Sweetin took dance lessons.
-She studied ballet and tap dancing when she was three years old.
 In 2002, at age 20, Sweetin married her first husband, Los Angeles Police officer Shaun Holguin.
 Fellow Full House castmate Candace Cameron served as her matron of honor; Cameron's daughter, Natasha, served as a flower girl.
 Sweetin and Holguin divorced in 2006.

 Sweetin met Cody Herpin, a film transportation coordinator, through friends, and they started dating in May 2007.
 They were married in Las Vegas, Nevada on July 14, 2007.
 Together they have one daughter, Zoie (born 2008).
 On November 19, 2008, Sweetin filed for legal separation from Herpin.
 Their divorce was finalized on April 20, 2010.

 On April 30, 2010, Sweetin's representative confirmed that she and her boyfriend of one year, Morty Coyle, were expecting a baby.
 Their daughter Beatrix was born in 2010.
 Sweetin and Coyle became engaged in January 2011, and married on March 15, 2012, in Beverly Hills.
 Sweetin filed for legal separation from Coyle in June 2013.
 The divorce was finalized in September 2016.

 On January 22, 2016, she announced her engagement to Justin Hodak, who, like Sweetin, is a recovering drug addict.
-On March 24, 2017, Sweetin announced the couple's separation, after he violated a restraining order against her.
+On March 24, 2017, Sweetin announced the couple's separation, after Hodak violated the emergency restraining order Sweetin was granted against him.
 Hodak was sentenced on related charges a few weeks later.

 On January 17, 2022, she announced her engagement to Mescal Wasilewski.
 They were married on July 30, 2022.

 Substance abuse

-Sweetin started drinking alcohol when she was 14 years old, shortly after Full House ended.
-Over parts of the next 13 years, she abused ecstasy, methamphetamine, and crack cocaine, among others, stating that she turned to drugs because she was "bored".
-In 2009, Sweetin wrote the memoir unSweetined, chronicling her downward spiral of alcohol and drug abuse that began with the ending of Full House.
+Sweetin started drinking alcohol when she was 14 years old, one year after Full House ended.
+Over parts of the next 13 years, she abused ecstasy, methamphetamine, and crack cocaine, among others, stating that she turned to drugs because she was "bored."
+In 2009, Sweetin wrote the memoir unSweetined, which chronicles her progressive reliance on alcohol and drugs that began with the ending of Full House.
 In one passage of the book, Sweetin discusses breaking into tears while addressing a crowd at Wisconsin's Marquette University while coming down from a two-day methamphetamine, cocaine, and ecstasy binge.
 She spoke about growing up on television and about how much her life had improved since getting sober.
-She says she got sober for good in December 2008.
-She then began working as a clinical logistics coordinator at a Los Angeles drug rehab center and completed her degree as a drug and alcohol counselor.
+She said she went sober for good in December 2008, but briefly relapsed after separating from Coyle in 2013.
+She later began working as a clinical logistics coordinator at a Los Angeles drug rehab center and completed her degree as a drug and alcohol counselor.

 Sweetin became a public advocate for recovery from addiction.